davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 and already forbidden by {{Section 4.1.2.8 of !RFC5280}}.

-Senders SHOULD omit the authority key identifier and issuer alternative name extensions. {{Section 4.2.1.1 of !RFC5280}} requires CA certificates to include authority key identifier, but includes an exception for self-signed certificates used when distributing a public key.
+Senders SHOULD omit the authority key identifier and issuer alternative name extensions. {{Section 4.2.1.1 of !RFC5280}} requires certificates to include the authority key identifier, but includes an exception for self-signed certificates used when distributing a public key.
 This document updates {{!RFC5280}} to also permit omitting authority key identifier in unsigned certificates.